drocheam/optrace/docs/source/usage_surfaces.rst

 **Providing partial derivatives**

-To speed up tracing and enhance numerical precision we can provide the partial derivatives of the surface in x- and y-direction.
+To speed up tracing and enhance numerical precision we can provide the partial derivatives of the surface in x and y-direction.
 For our axicon the special case :math:`r=0` needs to be handled separately.
 The derivative function is passed with the ``deriv_func``-parameter.